semanticarts/gist/docs/gistStyleGuide.md

 - Alignment with textual definitions.
 In some cases this requires a re-analysis of the intended meaning, and then perhaps a change in definition rather than local name.
 However, within the current scope of work, the local name was changed to match the definition, and the re-analysis will be done at a later time.
 - Loose coupling and future-proofing.

 Some of the examples resulted in changes to gist `10.0.0`, others are hypothetical.
+Some of the cited properties have been removed since this document was written, but they are still useful as examples.

 | Standard | Examples |
 | ---------: | ------- |